 Now you want to set one or more breakpoints by selecting the line of code where you want to place the breakpoint and then right-click on “Toggle Breakpoint” or press F9.
 I am using this script on the Windows Update Policy for this demonstration.

 A breakpoint is a designated spot in a script where you would like operation to pause so that you can examine the current state of the variables and the environment in which your script is running.
 Once your script is paused by a breakpoint, you can run commands in the Console Pane to examine the state of your script.

-In order to fully leverage and understand the debugging functionality of PowerShell, let review some of its debugging tasks as shown below.
+To fully leverage and understand the debugging functionality of PowerShell, let’s review some of its debugging tasks as shown below.

 |Step Into||Executes the current statement and then stops at the next statement.
 If the current statement is a function or script call, then the debugger steps into that function or script, otherwise it stops at the next statement.||Press F11 or, on the Debug menu, click Step Into, or in the Console Pane, type |

 |Step Over||Executes the current statement and then stops at the next statement.
 If the current statement is a function or script call, then the debugger executes the whole function or script, and it stops at the next statement after the function call.||Press F10 or, on the Debug menu, click Step Over, or in the Console Pane, type |

 |Step Out||Steps out of the current function and up one level if the function is nested.
 If in the main body, the script is executed to the end, or to the next breakpoint.
 The skipped statements are executed, but not stepped through.||Press SHIFT+F11, or on the Debug menu, click Step Out, or in the Console Pane, type |

 |Continue||Continues execution to the end, or to the next breakpoint.
 The skipped functions and invocations are executed, but not stepped through.||Press F5 or, on the Debug menu, click Run/Continue, or in the Console|